VisTR: Visualizations as Representations for Time-series Table Reasoning: Discussion

-\item \emph{Intent-enhanced sketches}.
-Users' intuition about sketching targets often emerges from the exploration process.
-As a reason, \tool offers insights into common patterns within the uploaded table.
-However, expressing complex and less common patterns solely through hand-drawn sketches can be challenging for users\cite{Lee_2020_visualquery}.
+\item \emph{Intent-enhanced sketches.} Users' intuition about sketching targets often emerges from the exploration process.
+For this reason, \tool offers insights into common patterns within the uploaded table.
+However, expressing complex or uncommon patterns solely through hand-drawn sketches can be challenging for users\cite{Lee_2020_visualquery}.
 To address this challenge, several solutions can be considered.
-First, incorporating additional interactive features such as dragging, resizing, and erasing, sketches can provide users with greater flexibility in adjusting their intent\cite{inksight_2023}.
-Summarizing multi-attribute temporal patterns and introducing a more effective time-series segmentation method have shown promise in addressing this issue\cite{SHIRATO202377}.
+First, incorporating additional interactive features like dragging, resizing, and erasing can provide users with greater flexibility in adjusting their intent~\cite{inksight_2023}.
+Summarizing multi-attribute temporal patterns and introducing a more effective time-series segmentation method have shown promise\cite{SHIRATO202377}.
 By implementing these methods, we can further enhance the capabilities of \tool to support sketches with enhanced intents.

 \end{itemize}